rdpunder/LSPS/RISK_MANAGEMENT_Table_2_Appendix_I/ReadMe_RISK_MANAGEMENT.txt

 2. Run 02Scores/RiskManScoreCalcMain.py.
 The script calculates the scores based on the density forecast (parameters) in the directory mParamsDF.
 The scores are saved as a .npy file in the directory mScores.
 After completion, copy the entire directory mScores to 03MCS for step 3.

 3. Run 03MCS/MCSTables_RiskMan.R in R. MCS Tables are calculated based on the R package MCS by Bernardi and Catania (2018).
 Running the R scripts produces MCS tables, saved as .xlsx files in the directory MCSTables.
-After completion, run 03MCS/MCSAnalysisClimate_Center.py and MCSAnalysisClimate_Tails.py.
+After completion, run 03MCS/MCSAnalysisRiskManagement.py.
 The MCS tables in the directory MCSTables will be translated into the table with MCS p-values and the risk management panel in Tables 2 and I1.

 4.1 Redo step 1 for 01DensityForecasts/RiskManMainTest750.py and 01DensityForecasts/RiskManMainTest1250.py.
 4.2 Redo step 2 for 02Scores/RiskManScoreCalcMainTest750.py and 02Scores/RiskManScoreCalcMainTest1250.py.